somebox/radio-retrofit-asc-tuner/doc/Diagnostics-Mode.md

 ### Menu, Help & Navigation

 Diagnostics mode is enabled by default, and activated by any keypress in Serial Monitor (when no menu active).
 The menu is displayed as a list of commands.

 ```
 help or ?                      - Show command list
 exit or q                      - Exit diagnostics mode
 ```

+**Command Line Editing**:
+- **Left/Right arrow keys** - Move cursor within the current line for editing
+- **Home/End keys** - Jump to start/end of line
+- **Backspace** - Delete character before cursor (works at any position)
+- Character insertion works at any cursor position

+**Command History Navigation**:
+- **Up/Down arrow keys** - Navigate through previous commands (up to 50 stored)
+- **ESC** - Clear current line and reset to end of history
+- History persists during the diagnostics session
+- Duplicate consecutive commands are not added to history

 ---